dequelabs/axe-puppeteer/README.md

 ### AxePuppeteer(page: Frame | Page[, axeSource: string])

 Constructor for the AxePuppeteer helper.
 You must pass an instance of a Puppeteer `Frame` or `Page` as the first argument.
-Cannot be called with or without the `new` keyword.
+Cannot be called without the `new` keyword.

 ```javascript
 const builder = new AxePuppeteer(page)